verdaccio/verdaccio/website/docs/config.md

 The prefix is intended to be used when the server runs behinds the proxy and won't work properly if is used without a reverse proxy, check the **reverse proxy setup** page for more details.

-The internal logic builds correctly the public url, validates the `host` header and and bad shaped `url_prefix`.
+The internal logic builds correctly the public url, validates the `host` header and bad shaped `url_prefix`.

 eg: `url_prefix: /verdaccio`, `url_prefix: verdaccio/`, `url_prefix: verdaccio` would be `/verdaccio/`